mohammed-bakkali/DomainDNSCheck/README.md

 # DNS Tools Suite

-**DomainDNSCheck** A collection of Python scripts to inspect and analyze DNS records and discover domain names based on extensions.
+ A collection of Python scripts to inspect and analyze DNS records and discover domain names based on extensions.

 ## Features